AnanyaKumar/lambda-plus-plus/_posts/2015-05-13-final-writeup.md

 within the cluster.

-## Background
+## Abstraction

+Lambda++ presents two abstractions.
+The Cluster abstraction is used to initialize and tear down a cluster.

+The core of the library, the `Sequence` abstraction, is basically an ordered list of elements that supports operations like map, reduce, and scan.

-To implement Lambda++, we wrap a vector in an abstraction we call the `Sequence` class, directly inspired by 15-210's `SEQUENCE` signature for SML.
-The `Sequence` class (as the `SEQUENCE` signature before it) declares a number of higher order functions which allow users of the library to express their algorithms in a way that is both expressive for the algorithm designer as well as easily parallelizable by the library author.
+More precisely, the `Sequence` abstraction is inspired by 15-210's `SEQUENCE` signature for SML.
+The `Sequence` class declares a number of higher order functions which allow users of the library to express their algorithms in a way that is both expressive for the algorithm designer as well as easily parallelizable by the library authors.
 For the purposes of our analyses, we implemented a subset of the `SEQUENCE` functions, including

 - `map`
 - `reduce`
 - `scan`
 - `tabulate`, implemented as a C++ constructor

-as well as
+as well as 3 additional functions not in the 15-210 `SEQUENCE` signature:

 - `transform`, an in-place `map`
 - `get` and `set`, which load and modify (respectively) the value at an index